 - Start a street team to pass out poems in your community

-- Distribute bookmarks with your favorite lines of poetry
+- Distribute bookmarks with your favourite lines of poetry

-- Post lines from your favorite poem on your Facebook, Instagram, Twitter, or Tumblr
+- Post lines from your favourite poem on your Facebook, Instagram, Twitter, or Tumblr

 - Send a poem to a friend